Veterinarians’ Perceptions of Digitalization in Animal Health

 Interpretation

-• Clear data privacy standards
+• Clear data privacy and governance standards

-• Affordable access to tools
+• Affordable access to digital technologies

-• Training and ongoing support
+• Training and ongoing technical support

 Limitations